phalcon-orphanage/docs/en/reference/tags.rst

 Document Type of Content
 ------------------------
 Phalcon provides Phalcon\\Tag::setDoctype() helper to set document type of the content.
-Document type setting may effect HTML output produced by other tag helpers.
-For example, if you set XHTML document type family, helpers which return or output HTML tags will produce self-closing tags to follow valid XHTML standard.
+Document type setting may affect HTML output produced by other tag helpers.
+For example, if you set XHTML document type family, helpers that return or output HTML tags will produce self-closing tags to follow valid XHTML standard.

 Available document type constants in Phalcon\\Tag namespace are: